trueadm/ripple/CONTRIBUTING.md

 - Run development builds and watch for changes as needed
 - Test your changes thoroughly
-- Ensure TypeScript compilation succeeds
+- Ensure TypeScript compilation succeeds (if working with TS code)

 ### Testing